 If you connect an emergency generator to the main electrical supply coming into the house, the electrical generator could feed back into Volunteer Energy Cooperative’s system and electrocute workers who are repairing the electrical lines.

 Determining Wattage Requirements

-When using an appliance or tool at a considerable distance from the generator, a 3-wire extension cord that has a 3-prong grounding plug and a 3-slot receptacle that accepts the tool’s plug should be used.
-A cord of adequate size must be used.
+When using an appliance or tool at a considerable distance from the generator, a 3-wire extension cord with a 3-prong grounding plug and a 3-slot receptacle that accepts the tool’s plug should be used.
+A cord of adequate size must also be used.